Structural timber in New Zealand architecture: strength, style & sustainability

 Timber is renewable, biodegradable, and stores carbon for the life of the building.
 Compared to steel and concrete, it requires far less energy to produce and can be sourced from sustainably managed forests – such as the New Zealand plantation-grown Radiata Pine used in Prolam glulam products.

-Applications of structural timber in contemporary architecture
+What are the applications of structural timber in contemporary architecture?

 Structural timber is central to many of today’s leading architectural trends – from open plan living to natural material palettes, sustainable building methods, and stunning structural forms.